General Electric to restate two years of earnings

-(Reuters) - General Electric (GE.N) will restate its earnings for 2016 and 2017 as it adopts a new accounting standard, according to a regulatory filing Friday.
+Feb 25 (Reuters) - General Electric will restate its earnings for 2016 and 2017 as it adopts a new accounting standard, according to a regulatory filing Friday.

 The updated accounting standard, which will take into account revenue from long-term contracts, will result in a 13 cent cut in reported earnings per share for 2016 and a cut of 16 cents per share for 2017, according to the company’s 10-K filing.